raws/ee-qdb/README.md

 ### Installation and usage

-Check out ee-qdb to `system/expressionengine/third_party/qdb`.
+Clone ee-qdb to `system/expressionengine/third_party/qdb`.
 Navigate to your ExpressionEngine control panel's modules page, and install "Quote Database".

 The module includes a control panel interface for importing, managing and browsing quotes.